downloads only the latest state, headers, and optionally bodies and receipts

 After the state sync finishes you will see the 'Processed...' messages like in archive sync - it means that your node is in sync and is processing the latest blocks.

-Mainnet sync, at the time of writing (July 2020), takes around 6 hours on an UpCloud $40 VM (and then syncs receipts and bodies in the background if you enabled them in the configuration.
+Mainnet sync, at the time of writing (December 2020), takes around 8 hours on an UpCloud 16GB RAM 8 CPU $40 VM (and then syncs receipts and bodies in the background if you enabled them in the configuration).
 Goerli sync should take around 40 minutes.

 State sync log messages have multiple values displayed.
 First

 dd.HH:mm:ss total state sync time is displayed, followed by an estimated sync progress (percentage of total database data synced), then the current download speed is displayed (there will be times when it will slow down to 0 or single digit numbers, especially towards the end of the sync).
-In general 6 hours sync times that we achieve are with around 2000 kB/s (kilobytes per second).
-You can calculate it on the example as ~45GB / (2MB/s) ~ 22500 seconds ~6.25 hours.
+In general 6 hours sync times shown on screenshots are with around 2000 kB/s (kilobytes per second) average sync rate.
+You can calculate it in the example as ~45GB / (2MB/s) ~ 22500 seconds ~6.25 hours.
 We also display the number of state accounts synced, number of trie nodes synced and a diagnostic message in the format of [number_of_pending_requests].[average time spent in response handler displayed as milliseconds].
 So

 5.6.20ms means that we are awaiting for responses to 5 requests that have been sent to peers and the average time it takes us to process a single response is 6.20ms.
 The response handling times will differ depending on how many trie nodes are already cached (so they will be significantly slower for a while after the node restart when cache has to be rebuilt) and based on how fast the database IO is (SSD vs NVMe vs cloud drives).
 For a reasonable sync time you probably should expect these values to be below 15ms (but they may be as high as 700ms for a while after restarting the node).